What are the Foreign Students’ Secretariat’s office hours? And where?

 Each term several students fall behind with their tuition payments.
 The following is to prevent any misunderstandings: The tuition fee is due in full by registration to both semesters.
 Anything less than the total tuition fee, paid on or before the above mentioned dates, is considered deficient.
 Since you are responsible for covering any international wire transfer fees incurred while making your payment, you should speak with your bank to ensure that Semmelweis University will receive the full amount due; it is your responsibility to be aware of any fees or currency fluctuations that might render your tuition deficient.

 Your tuition fee does not include the bank charges/ transfer fees; these must be paid apart from your tuition fee.
 Any and all wire transfer fees incurred by all banks are the student’s responsibility to pay.
 It is important for you to keep in mind that ensuring that your tuition fee has been paid properly is your responsibility.
 The tuition fee is recognized as paid, if the full amount has been received and shows up in the bank account no later than the above dates.
-Since bank wires take several days to reach Hungary, please contact your bank and College International before the due date to ensure that your wire will be received by the University before the deadline.
+Since bank wires take several days to reach Hungary, please contact your bank before the due date to ensure that your wire will be received by the University before the deadline.
 Students will not be allowed to register for exams until their tuition and fees are paid; there will be no exceptions.

 Do I qualify for a tuition reduction?
 How do I know if I am eligible for receiving a refund?